OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 ### Owner

-This address is responsible for deploying your chain's **foundation contracts** to the underlying L2 chain, and it has the power to change your chain's configuration after it's been deployed.
+This address is responsible for deploying your chain's **core contracts** to the underlying L2 chain, and it has the power to change your chain's configuration after it's been deployed.

 In production scenarios, this is a high-stakes address that's often controlled by a DAO's governance protocol or multisig.
 For your L3 devnet chain, think of this as a low-stakes administrative service account.

-Note that **you'll have to fund this address** with enough ETH to cover the gas costs of deploying your foundation contracts to L2.
+Note that **you'll have to fund this address** with enough ETH to cover the gas costs of deploying your core contracts to L2.

-## Step 2: Deploy your L3 chain's foundation contracts to L2
+## Step 2: Deploy your L3 chain's core contracts to L2

 Click `Deploy rollup`.
 This will submit a transaction to Arbitrum Goerli, so you'll have to pay a little gas.
 Once this form-submission transaction is confirmed, you'll see a new form appear that allows you to configure your L3 chain's validators.

 Before configuring your validators, let's briefly review what just happened:

  - You submitted a deployment transaction to an Orbit smart contract on Arbitrum Goerli, the L2 chain that your L3 chain will settle transactions to.
- - This smart contract initialized your Orbit L3 chain's foundation contracts with values that you specified in the previous step.
+ - This smart contract initialized your Orbit L3 chain's core contracts with values that you specified in the previous step.
  - It then deployed these contracts to Arbitrum Goerli.

-Your L3 chain's foundation contracts are responsible for facilitating the exchange of information between your L3 chain and the underlying L2 chain.
+Your L3 chain's core contracts are responsible for facilitating the exchange of information between your L3 chain and the underlying L2 chain.
 This includes the batch posting of transactions to the underlying L2 chain, the staking of tokens by your chain's validators, the challenge mechanism, bridging mechanisms, and more.

 Ok, on to the validators.